 Aqueduct Racecourse is furnished, as are most major American racing venues, with different tracks to accommodate both dirt and turf horse racing but in this case, there are three and not two of them.

-The main track is a dirt oval of nine furlongs in length, going left-handed and featuring very sharp bends which tends to make races mostly about speed.
+The main track is a dirt oval of nine furlongs in length, going left-handed and featuring very sharp bends which tend to make races mostly about speed.
 With most American dirt tracks being a mile in length, Aqueduct is one of the biggest and most testing out there.

 Certainly, getting a good race position early achieved usually by breaking fast and/or receiving a favourable post position draw is crucial but is not the be-all and end-all.